Frode Alexander Hegland

 Liquid Information - Email Web-based email and Newsgroup service

-Deployed in 1997, featuring smart inbox, Views and what Apple calls Mail Drop, a feature where attachments were put on servers and a link was included in the message, which is similar to OS X Mail Drop feature today.
+Deployed in 1997, featuring smart inbox, Views and what Apple calls Mail Drop, a feature where attachments were put on servers and a link was included in the message.

 Web documentary on Doug Engelbart, his mentor and inventor of much of the interactive computing environment we work in today.